Apollo-Level2-Web-Dev/TypeScript-Assignment-1/task_description.md

 ## **Interview Questions**

 1. What is TypeScript, and how is it different from JavaScript?
-1. Can you explain the difference between "interface" and "type" in TypeScript?
+2. Can you explain the difference between "interface" and "type" in TypeScript?
-1. Can you give an example of how to use generics in TypeScript?
+3. Can you give an example of how to use generics in TypeScript?
-1. What is the difference between an "unknown" and "any" type in TypeScript?
+4. What is the difference between an "unknown" and "any" type in TypeScript?
-1. Can you give an example of how to use enums in TypeScript?
+5. Can you give an example of how to use enums in TypeScript?
+7. What is the "as" keyword used for in TypeScript?
+10. Can you explain how to use "type guards" with "in" and "typeof" operators in TypeScript?

+# Optional Problems:

+## optional Problem 1

+**Array and Tuple types**

+Create a TypeScript program that declares an array of strings and a tuple of a number and a string.
+Add elements to both data structures, and log them to the console.

+---

+## **Optional Problem 2:**

+Create a TypeScript program that uses a conditional type to create a new type that is either a string or a number, depending on whether a parameter of type string or number is passed to the function.

+Then, create an interface for a person with properties name and age, and use the new type as a constraint on the age property.

+Finally, create an object that satisfies the Person interface and log it to the console.

+---

+## Optional Questions:
 1. Can you explain what a "tuple" is in TypeScript?
-1. What is the "as" keyword used for in TypeScript?
-1. Can you give an example of how to use "readonly" properties in TypeScript?
+2. Can you give an example of how to use "readonly" properties in TypeScript?
-1. Can you give an example of how to use "conditional types" in TypeScript?
+3. Can you give an example of how to use "conditional types" in TypeScript?
-1. Can you explain how to use "type guards" with "in" and "typeof" operators in TypeScript?